 Scientists at the Niels Bohr Institute, University of Copenhagen, have come up with a new approach that uses a machine-learning algorithm to classify all gamma-ray bursts (GRBs), rapid highly energetic explosions in distant galaxies, without needing to find an afterglow.

-Astronomers believe that GRBs can be classified into two groups: Shorter GRBs that have burst duration less than 1 second and longer GRBs that have burst duration up to a few minutes.
+Astronomers believe that GRBs can be classified into two groups: Shorter GRBs that have a burst duration of less than 1 second and longer GRBs that have a burst duration of up to a few minutes.
 Both groups are overlapping.
 Along with this, scientists used to believe that longer bursts are produced after the collapse of massive stars, while the merger of neutron stars might instead cause shorter bursts.

 However, without the ability to separate the two groups and pinpoint their properties, it has been impossible to test these ideas.

 Up until now, it has just been conceivable to determine the kind of a GRB about 1% of the time, when a telescope had the option to point at the burst location rapidly enough to get residual light, called an afterglow.
-This has been such an essential step, that cosmologists have created overall systems fit for hindering other work and repointing enormous telescopes close to the disclosure of new burst.
+This has been such an essential step, that cosmologists have created overall systems fit for hindering other work and repointing enormous telescopes close to the disclosure of a new burst.

 Thanks to a newly developed method, now astronomers can easily distinguish all GRBs without needing to find an afterglow.
 Using their method, scientists identified a clean separation between long and short GRBs.
 Their work, carried out under the supervision of Charles Steinhardt, will bring astronomers a step closer to understanding GRB’s.